 "He's going to raise some eyebrows," catcher Jason Varitek said of Moss, who came here essentially as flight insurance but took wing after J.D.
 Drew hurt his back in pregame warm-ups and he was inserted in the starting lineup.

-Ramirez, who had bolted three days into his first Asian adventure four years ago, when he was a member of a troupe of touring major leaguers playing a goodwill tour against Japanese teams, said he's much happier this go-round, although his diet may require some adjustment.
+Ramírez, who had bolted three days into his first Asian adventure four years ago, when he was a member of a troupe of touring major leaguers, said he's much happier this go-round, although his diet may require some adjustment.

 "Lots of sushi," he said when asked what he's been eating.
 "I can't see more sushi anymore.
 I've been eating it every day."

-Ramirez, whose winning hit came after an intentional walk to David Ortiz, was given a a giant check by the game's commercial sponsors for 1 million yen, which translates roughly into $10,000.
+Ramírez, whose winning hit came after an intentional walk to David Ortiz, was given a check by the game's commercial sponsors for 1 million yen, which translates roughly into $10,000.